DevAdvancer/Study-notes-Viewer/src/data/markdown/unstructured-database.md

 > **'$hint Operator'**: The **'$hint'** operator forces MongoDB to use a specific index for a query.
 This is useful for testing the performance of different indexes on the same query

 ## Atomic Operations
+##### **Defination**:
+Atomicity in MongoDB refers to the all-or-nothing property of database operations — ensuring that a group of operations are either fully completed or none are applied at all, maintaining data consistency.
 1. **Single-Document Atomicity**: Single-document atomicity is a core principle in MongoDB.
 Since you can use embedded documents and arrays to capture relationships within a single document structure, this often eliminates the need for multi-document transactions.
 2. **Concurrent Operations**: When multiple update operations happen in parallel, MongoDB ensures that each command verifies that its query condition still matches before making changes.
 This prevents conflicts during concurrent updates.

 #### Data Modeling for Atomicity
 For fields that must be updated together atomically, the recommended approach is to embed them within the same document.
 This data modeling strategy ensures that related fields can be modified in a single atomic operation

+#### Ensuring Operation Atomicity
+To guarantee that concurrent operations don't conflict, you can specify the expected current value of a field in the update filter.
+This ensures your update only proceeds if the document is in the expected state

 #### Multi-Document Transactions
 For situations requiring atomicity across multiple documents or collections, MongoDB supports distributed transactions.
 These transactions can span operations, collections, databases, documents, and shards. <br />